Tudor IT Process Assessment

 Tudor IT Process Assessment (TIPA) is a methodological framework for process assessment.
 Its first version was published in 2003 by the Public Research Centre Henri Tudor based in Luxembourg.
 TIPA is now a registered trademark of the Luxembourg Institute of Science and Technology (LIST).
 TIPA offers a structured approach to determine process capability compared to recognized best practices.
 TIPA also supports process improvement by providing a gap analysis and proposing improvement recommendations.

 TIPA uses the generic approach for process assessment published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) in ISO/IEC 15504 – Process Assessment (now ISO/IEC 33000).
 The ISO/IEC 15504-2 requirements on performing assessments are structured and documented in the TIPA Assessment Process.
 Additional guidance, contextual advice and return of experience complete the TIPA Process Assessment Method and support the usability of the TIPA framework.
-The TIPA Process Assessment Method can be used to assess processes from any field of activity.
+The TIPA Process Assessment Method (TIPA) can be used to assess processes from any field of activity.